simon-tsr/yolk-support/README.md

 ## Fieldsets and Fields

 A field represents an object property, database column or similar construct.

+Fieldsets are collections of Fields and can be used as database table/model definitions, html form definitions, etc.

+### Fields

-Each field must have a name and a type and may optionally have additional rules defining rules for values that are considered valid.
+A Field must have a name and a type and may optionally have additional rules defining rules for values that are considered valid.

 Supported field types are listed in `yolk\contracts\support\Type`.